statace/util/README.md

 StatAce utility functions R package
 ============

-This R package contains utility functions used by StatAce and dependent pacakges
+This R package contains utility functions which help StatAce determine how to display R objects